Sachinart/SEOProfiler-Backlinks-Fetcher/README.md

 - Copy the pid from the URL and paste in line 13 in file searchSite.js
 - Change username and password in line 22 and 23 in file searchSite.js
 - Run the app in port 3003.
 You can change port in line 5 in file server.js
+- Use ServerURL followed by /backlinks?w={WEBSITE FOR WHICH BACKLINKS ARE TO BE FETCHED} eg. localhost:3000/backlinks?w=seocms.in